harishB97/Book2Braille/README.md

 OAK—D is a spatial AI powerhouse, capable of simultaneously running advanced neural networks while providing depth from two stereo cameras and color information from a single 4K camera in the center.

 To buy visit page - https://store.opencv.ai/products/oak-d

+### What is Book2Braille?

+Book2Braille is a solution that is built to aid people with visual impairments in the field of science.
+The aim of the solution is to convert equations and texts from scientific books into Braille therby making it accessible for visually impaired people.

+Further details of the implementation and our motivation behind our project can be found over here.

+### Dependencies (python packages):
+---

+- opencv
+- depthai
+- pytesseract
+- scipy
+- skimage
+- speech_recognition
+- pyttsx3